|

 Net proceeds to benefit Bread and Roses to re-establish space for its Cutural Center in Denver.

-I Dreamed I Saw Joe Hill Last Night November 20, 2015 ~ 100 years after he was executed by a Utah firing squad ~
+I Dreamed I Saw Joe Hill Last Night November 20, 2015 ~ 100 years after he

 A NIGHT IN TRIBUTE TO THE MAN WHO NEVER DIED